TOHF Learning Collaborative Application

 Federally Qualified Health Center Application

-TOHF is accepting applications to select 1-2 FQHCs in Virginia to participate in an 18-month learning collaborative.
+Catalyst is accepting applications on behalf of the TOHF project for up to 3 FQHCs in Virginia to participate in an 18-month learning collaborative (September 2021-February 2023).
 Please fill out the application below to be considered for the project.

 Note: eligible FQHCs are not required to have the practices listed below currently in place, as the project is designed to help implement them.
 These questions are simply to help us understand what your FQHC is already doing and what data is available to you.